vic-sem-2015/syllabus/vic_sem_2015.md

 + Explore http://flaubert.univ-rouen.fr/bouvard_et_pecuchet/ and http://gallica.bnf.fr/to
 nb: You will find you need surprisingly little (or no) French to learn something about Flaubert’s research practices from his digitized notes and manuscript pages, but give yourself time.
 + return to Roland Barthes, “The Reality Effect”
-+ selections from Roland Barthes, *Roland Barthes on Roland Barthes*
++ selections from Roland Barthes, *Roland Barthes on Roland Barthes* [Sophie]
-+ selections from Roland Barthes, *The Preparation of the Novel**
++ selections from Roland Barthes, *The Preparation of the Novel** [Emily] discussion and outline: Emily and Geoff; close reading: Alli; criticism summary: Emily and Sophie; seminar paper: Deb; break: Deb

 #### March 23: search and research
 some topics: sensation novel, gender and sexuality
 + Mary Elizabeth Braddon, *Lady Audley's Secret*
-+ article on gender and insanity in Lady Audley*
++ article on gender and insanity in Lady Audley* [Emily]
 + Ted Underwood, “Theorizing Research Practices We Forgot to Theorize Twenty Years Ago”*
-+ Daniel Rosenberg, “Stop, Words”*
++ Daniel Rosenberg, “Stop, Words”* [Sophie]
 + Patrick Leary, “Googling the Victorians” and responses 2007-14 you find
 + Darnton, “Literary Surveillance in the British Raj”
 + look at the DARPA [Memex project](http://www.darpa.mil/newsevents/releases/2014/02/09.aspx)
 + final paper plan due
+discussion and outline: Emily and Deb; close reading: Geoff; criticism summary: Emily and Sophie; seminar paper: Alli; break: Sophie

 #### March 30: noticing everyday life
 + George Eliot, *The Mill on the Floss*
 + George Eliot, “The Natural History of German Life”
-+ Daniel Hack, *Transatlantic Eliot: African American Connections," in *The Blackwell Companion to George Eliot* (2013)*
++ Daniel Hack, *Transatlantic Eliot: African American Connections," in *The Blackwell Companion to George Eliot* (2013)* [Geoff]
 + Pre-printed forms (examples of Lett’s Extract Book, Todd’s Index Rerum, etc)
 + Introduction to “Denotative, Technically, Literally” special issue, ed.
-Elaine Freedgood and Cannon Schmitt, *Representations* 125 (Winter 2014)
+Elaine Freedgood and Cannon Schmitt, *Representations* 125 (Winter 2014)[Deb] discussion and outline: Alli and Geoff; close reading: Emily and Sophie; criticism summary: Deb; seminar paper: Geoff; break: Sophie

 #### April 6:
 + George Eliot, *Middlemarch*, first half